 Consumer Confidence Index

-The Expectations Index, based on consumers’ short-term outlook for income, business, and labor market conditions, improved in August to 83 (1985=100) from 81 in July.
-This makes August the second consecutive month that the Expectations Index was above 80, the threshold that usually signals a recession ahead.
+The Expectations Index, based on consumers’ short-term outlook for income, business, and labor market conditions, fell 2.6 points to 83.9 (1985=100) in December 2024, remaining above the threshold of 80 that usually signals a recession ahead.

 Consumer Price Index (Inflation)